1. Home

 Hi %USER_NAME%, you took %TIMER_MINUTES% minutes to complete the quiz.

-%TIMER_SECONDS% – This variable is used to show the leftover seconds the user spent on the quiz. i.e. If the total time is 3 minutes 38 seconds.
-This will output 38.
+%TIMER_SECONDS% – It is used to show the leftover seconds the user spent on the quiz. i.e., if the total time is 3 minutes 38 seconds.
+This will output 38 seconds.

 Hi %USER_NAME%, you took %TIMER_MINUTES% minutes and %TIMER_SECONDS% seconds to complete the quiz.

-%CATEGORY_POINTS_X%– this is used to display the number of points a user earned in a specific category.
-An example of the usage would be:
+%CATEGORY_POINTS_X%– It displays the number of points a user earned in a specific category.
+An example of the usage where X is the History category:

 You earned %CATEGORY_POINTS_History% points in the History category.

-%CATEGORY_SCORE_X% – This is used to display the percentage score of questions the user answered correctly in a specific category.
+%CATEGORY_SCORE_X% – This displays the score percentage achieved by the user in a specific category.
 For example:

 You earned %CATEGORY_SCORE_Math% in the Math category of this quiz.

-%CATEGORY_AVERAGE_POINTS% – This is used to display the average amount of points the user earned between all categories.
+%CATEGORY_AVERAGE_POINTS% – This displays the average number of points a user earned from all categories.
 For Example:

 On average, you earned %CATEGORY_AVERAGE_POINTS% points in every category for this quiz.

-%CATEGORY_AVERAGE_SCORE% – This is used to display the average percentage score of questions the user answered in all categories.
+%CATEGORY_AVERAGE_SCORE% – Displays the average percentage score the user earned from all categories.
 For example:

 On average, you earned %CATEGORY_AVERAGE_SCORE% % per category for this quiz.